apianomorais/urbanicity-gradient-index-UGI/README.md

 https://doi.org/10.1007/s44243-026-00089-2

 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
 You are free to use, modify, and distribute the code, provided that proper attribution is given.

+---

 Support
-For questions, bug reports, or feature requests, please open an Issue on this repository.
+For questions, bug reports, or feature requests, please open an [Issue](https://github.com/apianomorais/urbanicity-gradient-index-UGI/issues) on this repository.